lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 But apparently, actors who don't make it just miss the right "perspective".

-**Business founded during financial downturns** Holiday lists a bunch of businesses founded during financial downturns, like Microsoft (recession in 1973--1975) and LinedIn (2002, post dot come bubble).
+**Business founded during financial downturns** Holiday lists a bunch of businesses founded during financial downturns, like Microsoft (recession in 1973--1975) and LinkedIn (2002, post dot come bubble).
 According to him[^busyfounders]:
 > [...] these businesses had little awareness they were in some historically significant depression.
 > Why?
 Because the founders were too busy existing in the present -- actually dealing with the situation at hand. [...]".